Nemegtosaurus: Description

+One of two sauropods discovered in the Nemegt formation alongside Opisthocoelicaudia, Nemegtosaurus was a fairly sized sauropod dinosaur, estimated to measure between 12 and 13 m and weigh around 20 t.
 Like other titanosaurs, the teeth are slender pencil-like structures that are ground down at a sharp angle to produce a chisel-like tip.
 The diet of Nemegtosaurus is unknown, however.
 There are no plant fossils from the Gobi, but during the Late Cretaceous, flowering plants became increasingly diverse, although in many environments ferns and conifers were still more common.
 Neither is it clear whether Nemegtosaurus browsed high in the trees or grazed on low-growing plants; related titanosaurs include both long-necked browsing forms like Rapetosaurus and short-necked forms like Bonitasaura.

 Comparisons between the scleral rings of Nemegtosaurus and modern birds and reptiles suggest that it may have been cathemeral, active throughout the day at short intervals.

 Paleoenvironment

 Nemegtosaurus is found in the Maastrichtian aged (66-72 Ma) Nemegt Formation, which makes it one of the last sauropods on earth.
 There, on a lush river delta flowing through the ancient sands of the Gobi Desert, Nemegtosaurus would have coexisted with animals like the ornithomimid Gallimimus, the alvarezsaurid Mononykus, the velociraptorine Adasaurus, and the giant, saber-clawed therizinosaur Therizinosaurus.
 It also lived alongside the tyrannosaur Tarbosaurus.
-Its size (estimated at 40 feet long) may have offered an adult some protection against Tarbosaurus, but juveniles would have been vulnerable.
+With its possible body length of 12 m, an adult Nemegtosaurus may have been able to defend against Tarbosaurus, but juveniles would have been vulnerable.